 For a managed data warehouse, maintenance costs are usually baked into the monthly fee.
-If you aren't using a full-service DWaaS, your best strategy is to talk to the vendors you are considering and reach out to people in your industry who own a similarly sized data warehouse.
+If you aren't using a full-service DWaaS, your best strategy is to talk to the vendors you're considering and reach out to people in your industry who own a similarly-sized data warehouse.

 Ongoing engineering costs tend to be pretty low for full-service DWaaS.
 For traditional DWaaS, engineering costs can be hard to estimate.
 There are some ongoing costs, such as basic data warehouse performance tuning, where your data engineers can probably give you a pretty good guess.
 The big unknown is how often you'll have to restructure parts of your data warehouse to accommodate changes in how staff are using it and how your business needs have evolved.
 Again, other people who've built similar types of projects can help give you a sense of the range of work that is reasonable to expect.

 Once you have a rough idea as to how many data engineers with what mix of experience you'll need, you can use online tools to get a salary range for each type of engineer.
 For example, according to Payscale.com, in 2020 an experienced data engineer living in Silicon Valley would make between $93,000 and $194,000 a year, with an average salary of $140,000.